crate/crate-sample-apps/java/documentation.md

 ```

 ### Handling BLOBs
-Crate does not support handling of BLOBs via the JDBC driver.
+CrateDB does not support handling of BLOBs via the JDBC driver.
 Therefore,
-in the sample application we use the Crate [RESTful BLOB API][7] and
+in the sample application we use the CrateDB [RESTful BLOB API][7] and
 [Apache HTTP components][8] library to handle uploading, removing
 and retrieving BLOB data.